sadbinsiddique/Linux-GUI-XRDP-XFCE-Setup/README.md

-# Linux GUI Setup Guide for XRDP + XFCE4 on Ubuntu/WSL2
+# Linux GUI Setup Guide

 A detailed and secure step-by-step guide to enable a lightweight graphical desktop environment accessible remotely via XRDP on Ubuntu or Windows Subsystem for Linux 2 (WSL2).
 Perfect for users wanting a stable remote desktop experience.